 The court wrote, “Like most rights, the Second Amendment right is not unlimited.
 It is not a right to keep and carry any weapon whatsoever in any manner whatsoever and for whatever purpose.”
-The decision also suggested that it might be constitutional for authorities to ban the sale and use of “machine guns.”
+The decision also suggested that it might be constitutional for municipal and state governments to ban the sale and use of machine guns.

 But for the members of the town board, the banning of assault weapons is not acceptable.
 Council member David Hoovler said, “You can walk literally a half mile from here and you will be in a wooded area where you could fire a rifle or even a machine gun and you would not hit anything other than trees.”